genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_15.6_2022.md

 select_index6 = 3  9
 ```

-Important options are highlighted in red with comments in blue.
-Note
-that:
+Note that:

 - **\[INPUT\]**: The files in `2.equil` are used to restart the job.
 `rstfile=../../2.equil/step4.11_qmmm_nvt.rst` is for the first
 window.
-Other windows restarts from the previous window .
+Other windows restart from the previous window.
 - **\[OUTPUT\]**, **\[QMMM\]**: "ID" is replaced by window ID.
 - **\[ENERGY\]**: The switch and cutoff distances are longer than usual.
 - **\[DYNAMICS\]**: The timestep is shorter than usual.